Girish-Krishnan/ECE-SIPP-Python-ML/2_Deep_Learning_Tutorials/README.md

 # PyTorch Deep Learning Tutorials

-The `Deep_Learning_Tutorials` folder walks through training neural networks with PyTorch.
+This folder walks through training neural networks with PyTorch.
 Run the scripts in order to get a quick introduction to different model types.
 Each example can be executed with `python` followed by the file name.

 ### 0. Train a simple MLP on MNIST
 `python 00_train_mlp.py`